mathmaster13/fynotek-java/RUNNING.md

 ## Running from `.jar` file
 Download a jar file from the [releases](https://github.com/mathmaster13/fynotek-java/releases/latest).

+If you are using version 2.0 or greater, the file name should contain `with-demos`.

 Run a demo (do not add the `.java` extension to the demo name):
 ```
 java -cp file-name.jar <demo name>